ayushkumar-umms/splice-junction-characterization/README.md

 The following columns are provided with more detail:

-- Strand: [0 is undefined; 1 is positive; 2 is negative]
 - Motif:[0: non-canonical; 1: GT/AG, 2: CT/AC, 3: GC/AG, 4: CT/GC, 5:AT/AC, 6: GT/AT]
-- Annotation: Both 5' and 3' splice site are annotated as one splice junction according to STAR
+- STAR_annotation: Both 5' and 3' splice site are annotated as one splice junction according to STAR
 - Unidentified_strand: splice junction originally was undefined (Strand = 0), but this junction has been developed with assumption of being on positive or negative strand (see 'strand' column for assumption)
-- 5'_in_constitutiveexon: [1: yes, 0: no, NaN: no exon here so can't be constitutive]
-- 5'_in_constitutiveintron: [1: yes, 0: no, NaN: no intron here so can't be constitutive]
-- 5'_in_specificregions: If the 5' and 3' splice sites are found in the same gene, then output the region the 5' end is found
+- 5'_in_constitutiveexon: Name of gene followed by the coordinates, else NA
+- 5'_in_constitutiveintron: Name of gene followed by the coordinates, else NA
 - 5'_in_CDS: If the 5' end is in a coding sequence region
-- 5'_in_otherregions: If the 5' and 3' splice sites are found in differing genes, then output the region the 5' end is found in those differing genes
 - 5'phyloPscore: Average score over N nucleotides of each splice site
-- 5'phylopList: Array of relative nucleotide position from splice site (position 1) and its corresponding phyloP value (position 2)
-    - Ex: [[-5.0, 0.41200000000000003], [-4.0, 0.395], [-2.0, 0.45799999999999996], [-1.0, 0.41200000000000003], [1.0, 0.45799999999999996], [2.0, 0.484], [3.0, -0.474], [4.0, -0.867]]
-    - The missing positions for example -3 has the same phyloP score as the nucleotide that is at -4
+- 5'phylopList: List of phyloP values starting from lowest coordinate to highest coordinate
 - 5'bases_maxEnt and 3'bases_maxEnt: the sequence needed to run a maxEnt score
 - Similar logic is present in 3' regions